Rowland Hayward

 Sir Rowland Hayward (c.
-1520 – 5 December 1593) was a London merchant, and Lord Mayor of the City in both 1570 and 1591.
+1520 – 5 December 1593) was a London slave merchant, and Lord Mayor of the City in both 1570 and 1591.
 Through his commercial activities he acquired considerable wealth, and was able to loan money to Queen Elizabeth I and purchase properties in several counties as well as houses in and near London.
 He entertained the Queen at King's Place in 1587.

 Family

 Hayward was the eldest son of George Hayward (d.
 1557) of Bridgnorth, Shropshire, by Margaret Whitbrooke, the daughter of John Whitbrooke.
 George Hayward carried on the trade of shoemaker in Bridgnorth, was Member of Parliament for Bridgnorth in 1529 and alderman of the town about 1543.